 4) At events that have 1v1 battles why do you not offer all 6 styles?

 To offer all 6 styles at an event would take the entire day.
 This would mean that teams, solos and duos would all be held in one room and battles would have to run at the same time as all of these in order to complete them in a day ie/ dancers would have to choose between teams, solos and duos and battles.
 We would also have to have Judges who were competent, quality adjudicators in each style.
-This would mean more Judges would have to be working on the event and unfortunately a price increase.
-To allow dancers to dance in team, solos and where possible duos we stagger the battle events.
+This would mean more Judges would have to be working on the event, and unfortunately this would lead to a price increase.
+To allow dancers to dance in team, solos (and where possible duos) we stagger the battle events.

 5) To be placed at a UDO event do I have to purchase the UDO Street Dance Syllabus?

 The simple answer is no. Favouritism at our events is not given to a dance school because they are a Syllabus school.
-Within the rules section of the UDO you will find hints and tips for the points our Judges are looking for at events – following these are key.
-That is not to say that the UDO Academy does not have tools that can assist with the learning of foundation styles and in turn knowing a variety of foundations and applying them correctly is part of the Judging criteria.
-However, how you understand these foundations and follow the criteria is completely unbiased.
+Within the rules section of the UDO, you will find hints and tips for the points our Judges are looking for at events: following these are key.
+That is not to say that the UDO Academy does not have tools that can assist with the learning of foundation styles.
+In fact, knowing a variety of foundations, and applying them correctly, is part of the Judging criteria.
+However, how you understand and interpret these foundations and follow the criteria is completely unbiased.

-6) I am sometimes confused at to what the Judge's are looking for or the criteria they are Judging against.
+6) I am sometimes confused as to what the Judge's are looking for, or the criteria they are Judging against.